ugoenyioha/tea/README.md

 ![demo gif](./demo.gif)

 ```
+NAME:
   tea - command line tool to interact with Gitea
-   version 0.8.0-preview

- USAGE
+USAGE:
-   tea command [subcommand] [command options] [arguments...]
+  tea [global options] [command [command options]]

- DESCRIPTION
+VERSION:
+  Version: 0.10.1+15-g8876fe3  golang: 1.25.0  go-sdk: v0.21.0

+DESCRIPTION:
   tea is a productivity helper for Gitea.
 It can be used to manage most entities on
   one or multiple Gitea instances & provides local helpers like 'tea pr checkout'.

   tea tries to make use of context provided by the repository in $PWD if available.
   tea works best in a upstream/fork workflow, when the local main branch tracks the
   upstream repo. tea assumes that local git state is published on the remote before
   doing operations with tea.
 Configuration is persisted in $XDG_CONFIG_HOME/tea.

- COMMANDS
+COMMANDS:
   help, h  Shows a list of commands or help for one command

   ENTITIES:
     issues, issue, i                  List, create and update issues
     pulls, pull, pr                   Manage and checkout pull requests
     labels, label                     Manage issue labels
     milestones, milestone, ms         List and create milestones
     releases, release, r              Manage releases
-     release assets, release asset, r a  Manage release attachments
     times, time, t                    Operate on tracked times of a repository's issues & pulls
     organizations, organization, org  List, create, delete organizations
     repos, repo                       Show repository details
+    branches, branch, b               Consult branches
     comment, c                        Add a comment to an issue / pr

   HELPERS:
     open, o                         Open something of the repository in web browser
     notifications, notification, n  Show notifications
     clone, C                        Clone a repository locally

+  MISCELLANEOUS:
+    whoami    Show current logged in user
+    admin, a  Operations requiring admin access on the Gitea instance

   SETUP:
     logins, login  Log in to a Gitea server
     logout         Log out from a Gitea server
-     whoami                         Show current logged in user

- OPTIONS
+GLOBAL OPTIONS:
+  --debug, --vvv  Enable debug mode (default: false)
-   --help, -h     show help (default: false)
+  --help, -h      show help
-   --version, -v  print the version (default: false)
+  --version, -v   print the version

 EXAMPLES
   tea login add                       # add a login once to get started

   tea pulls                           # list open pulls for the repo in $PWD
   tea pulls --repo $HOME/foo          # list open pulls for the repo in $HOME/foo
   tea pulls --remote upstream         # list open pulls for the repo pointed at by
                                       # your local "upstream" git remote
   # list open pulls for any gitea repo at the given login instance
   tea pulls --repo gitea/tea --login gitea.com

   tea milestone issues 0.7.0          # view open issues for milestone '0.7.0'
   tea issue 189                       # view contents of issue 189
   tea open 189                        # open web ui for issue 189
   tea open milestones                 # open web ui for milestones

   # send gitea desktop notifications every 5 minutes (bash + libnotify)
   while :; do tea notifications --mine -o simple | xargs -i notify-send {}; sleep 300; done

 ABOUT
   Written & maintained by The Gitea Authors.
   If you find a bug or want to contribute, we'll welcome you at https://gitea.com/gitea/tea.
   More info about Gitea itself on https://about.gitea.com.
 ```

 - [Compare features with other git forge CLIs](./FEATURE-COMPARISON.md)